Joseph R. Knowland: Member of Congress

 In 1904, Knowland was elected to Congress in a special election, filling the vacancy caused by the resignation of Victor H. Metcalf.
-He was reelected to five full terms and served from September 24, 1904 to March 3, 1915.
+He was reelected to five full terms and served from September 24, 1904, to March 3, 1915.
 His district included the U.S. Army's Benicia Arsenal and the U.S. Naval Shipyard at Mare Island, so Knowland had a keen interest in the military.
 As a congressman, he worked to obtain approval for construction of Navy capital ships in California and for a two-ocean fleet.
 In addition, Knowland advocated for American ships to use the Panama Canal toll free.

 Knowland sought to succeed George C. Perkins in the U.S. Senate.
 In 1914, he won the Republican primary over Samuel M. Shortridge.
-However, he was unsuccessful in the general election, a three-way race with Francis J. Heney of the Progressive Party and the winner, James D. Phelan, Democrat.
+However, he was unsuccessful in the general election, a three-way race with Francis J. Heney of the Progressive Party and the winner, Democrat James D. Phelan.